crate-crypto/Ed448-Goldilocks/readme.md

 </p>

-## BIG WIP
+THIS CODE HAS NOT BEEN AUDITTED OR REVIEWED.
+USE AT YOUR OWN RISK.

 ## Field Choice

--  The field size is a Solinas trinomial prime 2^448 - 2^224 -1.
+The field size is a Solinas trinomial prime 2^448 - 2^224 -1.
 This prime is called the Goldilocks prime.

-- We will denote the Goldilocks prime with the variable `q`.
+## Curves

+This repository implements three curves explicitly and another curve implicitly.

+The three explicitly implemented curves are:

+- Ed448-Goldilocks

+- Curve448

+- Twisted-Goldilocks

-## Goldilocks Curve
+## Ed448-Goldilocks Curve

-The goldilocks curve is an untwisted edwards curve. x^2 + y^2 = 1 -39081x^2y^2.
+- The goldilocks curve is an Edwards curve with affine equation x^2 + y^2 = 1 - 39081x^2y^2 .

-N.B.
-The paper says "Ed448-Goldilocks" is the curve and Goldilocks is the prime subgroup, ie the group we get after applying the decaf strategy.
-This is different from the Goldilocks prime defined above as that is the prime the curve is defined over.
+- This curve was defined by Mike Hamburg in https://eprint.iacr.org/2015/625.pdf .
+- The cofactor of this curve over the goldilocks prime is 4.

-## Twisted Curve
+## Twisted-Goldilocks Curve

-This library will also implement the Twisted variation by using a dual isogeny which is a variation of the affine doubling formula.
-This dual isogeny will effectively clear the cofactor for the computation on the Twisted curve, and it will allow us to use the faster twisted curve arithmetics.
-However, this strategy does not clear the cofactor entirely.
-If the point is of low order, then the Twisted curve arithmetic will produce the identity point, while the remaining untwisted curve arithmetic will produce a point in the small order subgroup.

-Computing the dual isogeny to clear the cofactor has the same cost as clearing the cofactor through doubling.
-[Link paper]
+- The twisted goldilocks curve is a Twisted Edwards curve with affine equation y^2 - x^2 = 1 - 39082x^2y^2 .
+- This curve is also defined in https://eprint.iacr.org/2015/625.pdf .
+- The cofactor of this curve over the goldilocks prime is 4.

+### Isogeny

+- This curve is 2-isogenous to Ed448-Goldilocks.
+Details of the isogeny can be found here: https://www.shiftleft.org/papers/isogeny/isogeny.pdf

+## Curve448

+This curve is 2-isogenous to Ed448-Goldilocks.
+Details of Curve448 can be found here: https://tools.ietf.org/html/rfc7748

+The main usage of this curve is for X448.

-## Decaf/Ristretto
+## Strategy

-Due to the rationale in the Twisted Curve section, this library will also implement Decaf and Ristretto over the Twisted Edwards Curve.
+The main strategy for group arithmetic on Ed448-Goldilocks is to perform the 2-isogeny to map the point to the Twisted-Goldilocks curve, then use the faster Twisted Edwards formulas to perform scalar multiplication.
+Computing the 2-isogeny then the dual isogeny will pick up a factor of 4 once we map the point back to the Ed448-Goldilocks curve, so the scalar must be adjusted by a factor of 4.
+Adjusting the scalar is dependent on the point and the scalar.
+More details can be found in the 2-isogenous paper.

+# Decaf

+The Decaf strategy [link paper] is used to build a group of prime order from the Twisted Goldilocks curve.
+The Twisted Goldilocks curve is used as it has faster formulas.
+We can also use Curve448 or Ed448-Goldilocks.
+Decaf takes advantage of an isogeny with a Jacobi Quartic curve which is not explicitly defined.
+Details of this can be found here: https://www.shiftleft.org/papers/decaf/decaf.pdf However, to my knowledge there is no documentation for the Decaf protocol implemented in this repository, which is a tweaked version of the original decaf protocol linked in the paper.

 ## Completed Point vs Extensible Point

 Deviating from Curve25519-Dalek, this library will implement Extensible points instead of Completed Points.
 Due to the following observation:

 - There is a cost of 3/4 Field multiplications to switch from the CompletedPoint.
-SO if we were to perform repeated doubling, this would add an extra cost for each doubling.
+So if we were to perform repeated doubling, this would add an extra cost for each doubling in projective form.
+More details on the ExtensiblePoint can be found here [3.2]: https://www.shiftleft.org/papers/fff/fff.pdf

-## Interesting Notes

-Goldilocks is defined using an untwisted edwards curve, Curve25519 is defined using a Montgomery Curve.
-Both use an isogeny to compute the corresponding Twisted Edwards

-Perhaps for interopability in naming:

-- CurveXXX = MontgomeryCurve

 ## Credits